Guides 10 min read · March 13, 2026

 For most students, the 256GB model at $499 is enough.
 Cloud storage (iCloud, Google Drive, Dropbox) handles overflow.
 But if you're studying film, design, music production, or computer science, the 512GB model saves headaches later.
 Curious about the 8GB RAM?
 Read our 8GB RAM analysis.

-Back to School Promotion: Stack Your Savings
+Back to School Promotion: What Stacks (and What Doesn't)

 What Students Use MacBook Neo For